 - the side effects and possible interactions with other medicines

-You should see your GP regularly while taking medication for GAD.
+You should see your GP regularly while taking medicine for GAD.

-Tell your GP if you think you may be experiencing side effects from your medication.
-They may be able to adjust your dose or prescribe an alternative medication.
+Tell your GP if you think you may be experiencing side effects from your medicine.
+They may be able to adjust your dose or prescribe an alternative medicine.